ducthang-vu/circular_dots/README.md

-# ANIMATED CIRCLES
+# CIRCULAR_DOTS
-ANIMATED CIRCLES is a simple and interactive canvas built with HTML, CSS, and (vanilla) JavaScript.
+CIRCULAR_DOTS is a simple and interactive canvas built with HTML, CSS, and (vanilla) JavaScript.

  ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ ​ <img src="img/preview.png" width= "700px">